edvinpontuslarsson/hbg-works-kodtest/replacementReadme.md

 ## Solution Description

-A web form
+A web form for course applications.
+1 or more participants needs to be added.

 ### Extra features

 * Responsive design
 * Form validation
-* Participant fields can be removed
+* Participant fields can be removed if more than 1 participant has been added
-* Submitted applications stored in database can be viewed by clicking a link at the bottom of the page
+* Submitted applications stored in database can be viewed by clicking a button at the bottom of the page

 ### Directories